TaguhiHakobyan/NotesStorerApi/source/index.html.md

 To obtain the credentials, register for an account on the Note Storer platform.
 Once registered, you will receive a username and password that can be used to authenticate the requests.

 <aside class="warning">Keep the credentials secure and don't share them with others, as they provide access to your data. </aside>

 `Authorization: Basic Base64{username:password}`

 You must replace `username` and`password` with your credentails and use [Base64 encoding](https://www.base64encode.org/).

+<aside class="notice">If you have trouble authenticating your requests, [contact the help center](https://taguhihakobyan.github.io/NotesStorerApi/#contact-us) for assistance. </aside>

 # API Reference